jconeff/quiz/README.md

-# Legen of Zelda Quiz
+# Legend of Zelda Quiz

 ## Purpose
 A fun interactive quiz for Zelda fans